s0urav6529/File_Sharing_API/README.md

 ## GetRoute Endpoint Description

-The gostRoute is an Express.js router designed to handle GET requests to retrieve a file based on a specified public key.
+The getRoute is an Express.js router designed to handle GET requests to retrieve a file based on a specified public key.
 It serves as part of your application's routing system, responding to requests and sending the corresponding file to the client if it exists.

 ### Dependencies